What is Ketamine Infusion Like?

 To begin, all patients with symptoms that include depression are asked to complete a brief depression questionnaire and new patients are also asked take a brief one-time history questionnaire.
 After a few minutes checking in and a minimal wait, each patient then has a brief meeting with the doctor.
 The therapy and side-effects are discussed and all questions are answered.
 The patient history and indications for the treatment are reviewed.
 The EKG, blood pressure, oxygenation monitors are applied to the upper chest, upper arm and finger respectively and a very small IV is started in the hand or forearm.

-Once the infusion is started, patients are monitored closely to ensure that they are experiencing a pleasant floating feeling with some gentle, comfortable hallucinations.
+Once the ketamine infusion is started, patients are monitored closely to ensure that they are experiencing a pleasant floating feeling with some gentle, comfortable hallucinations.
 We strive to fall in a happy medium between too little and too much.
 There is no indication that a “mega-dose,” which can induce general anesthesia and may induce negative feelings, relieves depression and other mood disorder symptoms better or longer.
 Rather, a high dose may induce unhappy feelings without further benefit, and may even be less effective than the lower dose.
 Patients receiving the right dose often describe themselves as feeling “impaired” – for instance they may not be able type coherent texts on their phone.

 We begin low-dose infusions for the treatment of mood disorders with a 0.5 mg/kg dose consistent with protocols developed and used in research from the last 2 decades.
 But to get to the right place for each patient we are able to raise the dose, or lower the dose, as needed.
 The doctor may make these adjustments during an infusion as well as from one infusion to the next.